manni8436/Legend-of-the-Greek-Gods/README.md

 the website is for the following users types:

-    1.1 Users has no previous knowledge of the stories, history, characters and see what they used to look like.
+    1.1 Users that has no previous knowledge of the stories, history, characters and see what they used to look like.

     1.2 Users with basic knowledge of the Greek history but were looking for more information and